Academic Calendar 2024/25

 Taste and Culture

-Prerequisite(s): 45 credits, to include at least six credits of sociology and/or MACS.
+Prerequisite(s): 45 credits including 6 credits of SOC and/or MACS.

 Corequisite(s): None.